 Pole and pedestal foundation elevations shall be shown to the nearest hundredth of a foot.
 Foundation elevations shall be listed in the pole orientation chart and/or identified on the curb ramp detail sheets.
 A minimum of 2 conduits shall enter each foundation for all mast arms, strain poles, and pedestals.
-For mast arm and strain poles, an unused, capped conduit ell shall be specified with an orientation illustrated in the pole fabrication and orientation chart, see, Figures 4.2 and 4.4.
+For any intersection corner where a strain pole exists but there is no pull box, an unused, capped conduit ell shall be specified with an orientation illustrated in the pole fabrication and orientation chart.
+See Figure 4.5.